Give your team the skills to handle conflict comfortably and see challenges become relationship-building opportunities.

 - How to formalize compensation to ensure consistent actions amongst all team members within any department.

-Dealing with a complaining customer is different from dealing with an abusive customer.
+Dealing with conflict is different from dealing with abusive.
 This course will help!

 This companion conflict resolution training will review:

-- How to determine if a customer is crossing the line.
+- How to determine if someone is crossing the line.

 - How to stay safe.